Engage with people who wouldn’t usually come to church – online.

 Prior to the Alpha session, hosts should have all video files and discussion questions ready, as well as access to the digital solution the church has chosen.
 Churches have found that guests tend to get more vulnerable, more quickly online.
 Prepare your hosts so they can expect this.

 - Ask all guests to be on video

 - Ask all guests to join in a quiet environment if possible

 - Ask all guests to unmute during discussion.
 (Unless in a noisy setting).
 This allows for a more organic, free-flowing conversation.

 - Ask guests to not use green screen backgrounds to create a more natural environment.

-– Short and Sweet: Churches have found that in an online format, people start to lose interest at around the one-hour mark.
-We recommend keeping the full session to 1 hour- 1 hour 15 minutes.
+Short and Sweet: Churches have found that in an online format, people start to lose interest at around the one-hour mark.
+We recommend keeping the full session to 1 hour or 1 hour and 15 minutes.